Embed video without YouTube ads or buffering. Try SmartVideo free →

 High Shutter Speed (Skinny Shutter)

-It is also essential for green screen work.
-Motion blur on a green screen creates a green "halo" around your subject that is impossible to key out.
-Shoot with a fast shutter to get clean edges, and add the blur back in post-production.
+This technique was famously used in the opening D-Day sequence of Saving Private Ryan to create a visceral sense of chaos.
+Beyond aesthetic choices, a fast shutter is practically mandatory for green screen production.
+Natural motion blur on a green screen creates a muddy green "halo" around the subject's edges that is nearly impossible to key out cleanly.
+You shoot with a fast shutter to capture razor-sharp edges, then synthetically add the blur back during post-production.

 Low Shutter Speed (Dragging Shutter)